 Posted by Heidi Isler

-Heidi joined the Pathways for Employment team in August 2015.
-She graduated from Eastern Nazarene College in 1991 with a bachelor’s degree in social work.
-She has worked with children, teens, adults, and seniors with mental illness at Riverside Community Care, Community Counseling of Bristol County, and DOVE Battered Women’s Shelter.
+Heidi joined the Pathways for Employment team in August 2015 and became the Program Manager of CHAI Works South in July 2016.
+She graduated from Eastern Nazarene College in 1991 with a bachelor's degree in social work.
+She has worked with children, teens, adults, and seniors with mental illness at Riverside Community Care, Community Counseling of Bristol County, and DOVE Battered Women's Shelter.
 She also has extensive experience working with people with substance abuse issues.
 Heidi has also started programs in middle and high schools to help build better body awareness and positive body image.
 She is a Reiki master and has taught yoga and wellness programs for more than 25 years in schools, private organizations, and companies.
 In her spare time she loves cooking, hiking, and biking.